 - Ukulele in the Classroom This site is primarily for music teachers, but it does have really good free, supplementary materials and teaching aids for classroom use that can also be used at home if you are really keen.

 With the popularity of the ukulele growing every year, it’s not hard to find a beginner book that your kids will love.
 There are quite a few books that are great for teaching kids, here are some of the most popular:

-- Kid’s Ukulele Course 1: The Easiest Ukulele Method Ever! is a method book, CD and DVD combo that can help kids learn to play songs right away.
-This set comes with the book, CD and a DVD that covers how to hold the instrument and tune the strings.
+- Kid’s Ukulele Course 1: The Easiest Ukulele Method Ever! is a method book, CD, and DVD combo that can help kids learn to play songs right away.
+This set comes with a book, CD, and a DVD that covers how to hold the instrument and tune the strings.
 It also shows kids how to strum chords, read music, and playing songs like Ode to Joy, Over the Rainbow, and When the Saints Go Marching In.
-The DVD teaches kids how to play along with notes displayed on the screen and the CD and DVD gives kids a reference on how the notes are supposed to sound.
+The DVD teaches kids how to play along with notes displayed on the screen, and the CD and DVD give kids a reference on how the notes are supposed to sound.

-- Motleumuse this is great little series of lessons from a school music teacher.
+- Motleumuse this is a great little series of lessons from a school music teacher.

-- Ukulele Lesson for Kids this guy goes over how to tune the uke and how to play the c chord.
+- Ukulele Lessons for Kids this girl goes over what you need to know to play the uke.

 Read More: What you need to Know to Teach your Kid Guitar